 Console OS logo

-Now, Mobile Media Ventures has launched an apparently Intel-backed Kickstarter project for “Console OS with Android Inside,” a remastered, x86-optimized version of Android 4.4.
+On June 12, Mobile Media Ventures launched an apparently Intel-backed Kickstarter project for “Console OS with Android Inside,” a remastered, x86-optimized version of Android 4.4.
 Unlike Bluestacks or Andy, it’s not an emulator, but rather a “real, Intel-licensed, native Android that can really toggle with Windows on your PC” within 10 seconds, says the company.
-Designed for both multitouch touchscreens and mouse/keyboard control, Console OS can be installed directly on a PC, Ultrabook, 2-and-1, or tablet, or load off an external USB HDD.
+Designed for both multitouch touchscreens and mouse/keyboard control, Console OS can be installed directly on a PC, Ultrabook, 2-and-1, tablet, or other device, or can load from an external USB HDD.

 The distribution will be available in a free version or a $20-per-year Pro version that adds more features and applications.
 Kickstarter funders, however can get the Pro for a one-time fee of $10, which includes free upgrades for life.
 Both products are expected to ship in December.

 Console OS is based in part on the stack running on the company’s Intel Core processor based iConsole.TV Android media player device.
 However, iConsole.TV can be stripped down to a stock Android Open Source Project (AOSP) build while Console OS is built more or less from scratch.
 Console OS strictly adheres to the Android API stack, however, including Dalvik, Bionic, and ART, and RenderScript, says the company.

 Still under development, the iConsole.TV device is billed as the fastest Android build ever. iConsole.TV offers an optional Linux desktop that can run Steam OS and other Linux applications.
 A Unit 00 Developer Kit introduced last year is sold out, but a new version will follow the Console OS release that will be able to run the distribution.
 It will be like a “Nexus to our Android,” says the company.